kejamieson/IIMY/README.md

 # IIMY
-I'm not as smart as this appears, chatGPT helped.
-See you soon xx
+I'm not as smart as this appears, despite my myspace era - chatGPT helped xx

-      <!DOCTYPE html>
 <html>
 <head>
   <title>Is It March Yet?</title>